Summer Writing Camp 2020!

 One summer, our camp Skyped and emailed with Suzanne Kamata, author of Gadget Girl.
 We even read portions of her manuscript before it was even on the market!
 She supplied personal feedback to each young author via Skype and follow-up emails that she personally sent to each writer!

-This year, we welcome acclaimed author, Leza Lowitz!
-Her powerful novel-in-verse book, Up From the Sea, will connect to our camp as we learn how to research and connect historical knowledge with imagination to create our own work!
-Leza will join us in our studio for what will surely be a momentous day within the week.
-(Books will be supplied).
+Last year, we welcomed acclaimed author, Leza Lowitz!
+Her powerful novel-in-verse book, Up From the Sea, connected to our camped as researched and connected with historical knowledge on a heart level.
+Leza joined us in the Best Living Japan Studio for what was a momentous day!

 Additionally, we don’t always stay in the studio!
 Instead, we take mini-outings for rich experiences to help our writing.
 Botanical gardens, a busy bus station to record observations, perhaps a trip to the local Baskin Robbins to beat the heat with an order of ice cream to coincide with sensory writing and writing restaurant reviews!
 It may mean a quiet walk of recording every swoosh, ripple of leaves, or city sound we encounter for a story we’re working on.